 The Six Sigma methodology helps project managers to enhance quality and eliminate inconsistencies in their work process or product.
 It focuses on quality control using a data-oriented approach and qualified workers.

 You may combine with other methodologies to create variations like Agile Sigma and Lean Six Sigma.
-Depending on your needs, you may apply it to new or existing processes.
+You may apply it to new or existing processes depending on your needs.